blockchain-certificates-web/blockchain-certificates-web.github.io/guide/system-overview.md

 Cert-tools allows issuers to create Blockchain Certificate compliant certificate templates, and populate certificates for a (csv-formatted) recipient roster.
 More information is available at
 [creating certificates](creating-certificates.html)

-**cert-signer**

-The signing step signs the recipient UID field in the unsigned certificate and places the signature in the signature section of the certificate.
-The signed certificate is retained as output, since the hash of this document is input to the Merkle Tree, the root of which is stored on the blockchain.

-The cert-signer utility is located in the cert-issuer library.

 **cert-issuer**